New Home Closings and Prices in Lubbock Rise According to Recent Figures

-The Lubbock, TX market saw a rise in new home closings in September year-over-year, and there were signs that the market may be improving as the percentage rise was better than August 2013.
-New home closings saw a climb of 78.3% from the year earlier to 41.
-This came on the heels of a 54.5% jump year-over-year in August.
+Closings of new homes in the Lubbock, TX market climbed year-over-year in January, and there were signals that the market may be gaining momentum as the percentage boost proved better than December 2013.
+New home closings saw a jump of 20.0% from the year earlier to 42.
+In comparison, new home closings in the same month last year saw a 11.1% hike year-over-year in December.

 Pricing and Mortgage Trends

 The average price of new homes increased year-over-year 12.9% in January to $226,301 per unit.
 This boost is an improvement over the 8.6% bump in December year-over-year.